-This large bookcase was salvaged together with a series of bookcases were inserted into the 17th Century library as interval cases in order to house a massive influx of books in the mid 19th Century.
+This series of bookcases were inserted into the 17th Century library as interval cases in order to house a massive influx of books in the mid 19th Century.
 Queen's had received a very large bequest in the 1841 from Robert Mason, an Old Member, who stipulated in his will that £30,000 should be spent on the library, and the library only, and be spent within three years.
 Having shoe-horned the books into the Upper library the Fellows then commissioned C.R.Cockerell (architect of The Ashmolean and Taylor's Institute) to adapt the arcaded undercroft of the 17th century building - glazing the arcades - in order to double the available space.

 The above photograph of The Upper Library must date to between 1850, by which time the smaller, interval bookcases were in place, and the mid 1880's when they would have been removed to the newly completed Lower Library.
 We have discovered a graffito on one of the bookcase carcasses: "altered by Smyint(?)
 Co.
 Clarendon St. Oxford Sep 1884" which ties-in with the Upper library at that time being restored to its original density of shelving.
-This large bookcase could well have been commissioned for the new Cockerell Lower Library at this stage.